Proofreading is greatly in demand, and finding legitimate online proofreading jobs for beginners has never been this easy before.

 - Do you have the habit of correcting posts on social media?

 - Do you have good knowledge of grammar and punctuation?

-But, luckily you won’t have to figure it out alone.
-I want to showcase you an opportunity you can’t say no to!
+Luckily, you won’t have to figure it out alone.
+I want to show you an opportunity that you can’t say no to!

 She’ll teach you the basics of proofreading to make sure you’re a word-skills SUPERSTAR.
 After you master the skills, she’ll show you how to turn this newfound knowledge into a profitable business.
-You’ll learn exactly how to find clients, structure your work days, and run a successful proofreading business.
+You’ll learn exactly how to find clients, structure your workdays, and how to run a successful proofreading business.

 With her FREE 76-min Workshop, you’ll be able to decide if proofreading is the right option for you, and learn about the steps needed to accomplish your dreams and start living the life YOU deserve.
 Here’s what you can expect: